hashi0203/unet-lidar-compression/README.md

 5. Edit settings in `src/config.py` (if necessary)

-    The variables `mu` and `theta` are mean and standard deviation of 100 frames randomly sampled from dataset.
+    The variables `mu` and `theta` are mean and standard deviation of 100 frames randomly sampled from dataset. <br>
     To get these values, run the following commands.

     ```bash